00Julian00/Nova-Devtools/README.md

 # NOVA Development Tools and Guides

+# ⚠️The project is no longer beeing maintained due to overwhelming tech-debt.
+The successor project is currently in development.

 ## Introduction
 The [Next-Generation Open-Source Virtual Assistant](https://github.com/00Julian00/Nova.git) (or NOVA) is an easily expandable and modifyable virtual assistant.
 It uses Modules to add functionality.
 This repository will help you with developing Modules by providing tools, templates and guides.